 - 2 tablespoons (1 fluid ounce) Aperol

-- additional club soda or seltzer (optional)
+- plain or orange seltzer

-Fill two rocks glasses or highball glasses with crushed ice or small ice cubes.
+- Fill two rocks glasses or highball glasses with crushed ice or small ice cubes.

-Stir the orange juice, Carpano, and Aperol together in a pint glass or half of a Boston shaker.
+- Stir the blood orange juice, Carpano, and Aperol together in a pint glass or half of a Boston shaker.